TorneselloGianluca/Tetris/README.md

 4. Connect your **LandTiger Board** via USB/J-Link or use the emualator.
 5. Flash the code (F8) and play!

+There is also a video mp4 with a demo of the application in the folder.

+Contact me for more info
+gianluca.tornesello2001@gmail.com

 ---
 *Developed as part of an Embedded Systems learning path.*